The Exorcism of God: Critical response

 On Rotten Tomatoes, the film has an approval rating of 57% based on 14 reviews, with an average rating of 5.10/10.
 On Metacritic, the film has a weighted average score of 41 out of 100, based on 5 critics, indicating "mixed or average" reviews.

 Meagan Navarro of Bloody Disgusting praised some of the creative scares but felt that the film relies on the genre's tropes and that the lead character was flat with no growth.
 Tracy Palmer of Signal Horizon found herself "freaked out, grossed out, and laughing" after her screening.
 She praised the film's jump-scares, gleeful violence, and design and disturbing imagery of the film's demons, as well as the film's "thought-out and fast-paced" plot, concluding that the film is a "fun movie full of lasting imagery and just enough cheese with the gore to make it palatable."

 Justine Smith of RogerEbert.com awarded the film two and a half stars out of four, also noting the "aesthetic and narrative" cliches of the genre, but praised the film's plot and characters as "thought-out and progress logically" and the film's sufficient originality to distinguish it from similar films.
 Phil Hoad of The Guardian awarded the film three stars out of five, stating that the film is "bombastic but occasionally surprising."
 He also noted the film falling back on tired tropes and "daft" horror mechanics and concluded by calling the film a "big, gaudy, overblown altarpiece of a horror movie."

-Accolades and awards

-The Exorcism of God not only achieved success in distribution but also earned prestigious acclaim.
-"The Exorcism of God" was honored with the Box Office International Achievement Award, attaining recognition as the highest-grossing Latin American film of 2022.
-This dual achievement underscores the film's prowess both in securing major distribution channels and resonating with audiences on an international scale.
-The film garnered critical acclaim at the 42nd edition of Fantasporto, where it received the Best Director award, highlighting its prowess in storytelling and cinematic craftsmanship.